Ultimate Guide to British Cheese & UK Cheese Alternatives

 Like the Harlem Globetrotters of the cheese world, above you have some of the most famous cheeses in the world.
 Below, you have the British challengers taking them on:

-Lincolnshire Poacher (Vintage) in the style of Comte: A great place to start for two reasons.
-Firstly, because Vintage Poacher is one of our favourite cheeses of all time at Cheese Geek HQ, but also because Comte is possibly the greatest cheese in the world.
+A great place to start for two reasons.
+Firstly, because Vintage Poacher is one of our favourite cheeses of all time at cheesegeek HQ, but also because Comte is possibly the greatest cheese in the world.
 A cheese that is impossible to replicate anywhere else in the world, Simon Jones at Lincolnshire Poacher has taken part of the Comte method, and intertwined it with a cheddar make.
 The result is a cheese that has the appearance of a cheddar, and that up front farmy twang, but then gives way to the most extraordinary buttery, nut smoothness, reminiscent of an 18-22mth Comte.

-Old Winchester in the style of a Gouda/Parmesan: Whilst Mike Smales makes Old Winchester in the style of a Gouda, I have included Parmesan here as so many people that have tasted this cheese remark on how much it reminds them of a Parmesan.
+Whilst Mike Smales makes Old Winchester in the style of a Gouda, I have included Parmesan here as so many people that have tasted this cheese remark on how much it reminds them of a Parmesan.
 Aged for at least 16mths, it is hard, dry, crumbly and delightfully crunchy.
 It carries the profile of a mature cheddar, a parmesan and a gouda (in that order for me!!) all at once.
 One of the most complex cheeses out there, all the more impressive because it is pasteurised.
-A real favourite of ours at TCG.
+A real favourite of ours at CG.

 Baron Bigod in the style of a Brie de Meaux: There simply aren’t many cheeses as globally recognisable as Brie de Meaux, and so taking on such a famous cheese was hugely ambitious.
 But Jonny Crickmore, at Fen Farm in Suffolk, cut no corners in his quest for perfection and has taken steps to make this cheese the best it can be, such as importing a herd of Montbeliarde cows from France specifically to make the cheese!
 An absolute triumph of cheesemaking, and one that really makes you feel proud to be involved with the industry.